Versatile engine-driven solutions with new technologies

 Productivity is king on every jobsite.
 Whether the welding project happens on a mining claim in the remote Yukon Territory or at a trucking yard in California — finding ways to save time and get work done faster is critical to the bottom line.
 Making do with less-than-optimal weld settings, spending time on non-value-added activities such as rework, or walking to the power source multiple times a day to make parameter changes is costing thousands of dollars per year in your welding operations.
 Stop wasting money, and instead choose a welder/generator with the right technology.

 New technologies available on engine-driven power sources in the market offer cutting-edge solutions to combat productivity loss.
-ArcReach® technology is a time-saving solution now available on many Miller® engine-driven welder/generators — delivering up to $11,250 per welding operator every year in cost savings, in addition to the associated benefits of weld quality and operator safety.
+ArcReach® technology and Wireless Interface Control are two time-saving solution available on many Miller welder/generators — delivering cost savings, in addition to the associated benefits of weld quality and operator safety.

 Delivering jobsite flexibility — and savings